dreamRs/billboarder/README.md

 ```

 ## Raw API

-If what you want to do is not possible with higher function in the package, you can anyway do what you want, you just have to pass a list-JSON as parameter :
+If you wish, you can build graphs using a `list` syntax :

 ```r
 data(economics, package = "ggplot2")